 Official Mascot: Mooserider Julie.
 Learn about her here.

-Driving Music: Mit Gas, by Tomahawk, released 2003 [it's very ominous]
+Official Driving to the Post Office Music: Mit Gas, by Tomahawk, released 2003 [it's very ominous.]

 Things We Prefer: Corn, New Zealand, iTunes, seaweed, Mastodon music, and brown rice